NAB files reference against directors of former teleco

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: NAB Rawalpindi has filed a reference in Accountability Court Islamabad against Javed Feroz s/o Firoz-ul-Arfeen, Shahid Feroz s/o Firoz-ul-Arfeen, and six other directors of M/s Pakcom Ltd (Instaphone) in the matter of willful default by Pakcom (Ltd) on account of licence renewal fee.
+ISLAMABAD: The National Accountability Bureau (NAB) Rawalpindi has filed a reference in Accountability Court Islamabad against Javed Feroz s/o Firoz-ul-Arfeen, Shahid Feroz s/o Firoz-ul-Arfeen, and six other directors of M/s Pakcom Ltd (Instaphone) in the matter of willful default by Pakcom (Ltd) on account of license renewal fee.

-The PTA provided considerable time period for payment of outstanding liabilities i.e. from 2006 to 2008, the licence of Pakcom was terminated by the PTA on 03.01.2008.
-M/s.
-Pakcom Limited (Instaphone) failed to comply with financial obligations in accordance with the terms and conditions contained in the licence and it failed to make the payment of outstanding dues.
-Director General NAB Rawalpindi Irfan Naeem Mangi said NAB officers/ officials are determined to perform their duty with absolute objectivity, thorough professionalism, and integrity and without any leanings for or against anybody.
-He said NAB is striving hard to recover the looted wealth and huge defaults of government dues from the swindlers.

-ISLAMABAD: NAB Rawalpindi has filed a reference in Accountability Court Islamabad against Javed Feroz s/o Firoz-ul-Arfeen, Shahid Feroz s/o Firoz-ul-Arfeen, and six other directors of M/s Pakcom Ltd (Instaphone) in the matter of willful default by Pakcom (Ltd) on account of licence renewal fee.
+ISLAMABAD: The National Accountability Bureau (NAB) Rawalpindi has filed a reference in Accountability Court Islamabad against Javed Feroz s/o Firoz-ul-Arfeen, Shahid Feroz s/o Firoz-ul-Arfeen, and six other directors of M/s Pakcom Ltd (Instaphone) in the matter of willful default by Pakcom (Ltd) on account of license renewal fee.

 Comments